webpack/webpack.js.org/src/content/configuration/watch.md

 `string`: `none` `info` `verbose`

-Controls verbosity of the lifecycle messaging e.g. `Started watching files...`.
+Controls verbosity of the lifecycle messaging, e.g. the `Started watching files...` log.
 Setting `info-verbosity` to `verbose` will also message to console at the beginning and the end of incremental build. `info-verbosity` is set to `info` by default.

 ```bash
 webpack --watch --info-verbosity verbose
 ```

 ## Troubleshooting